 1. Who can sign contracts on behalf of the Network or its affiliates?

 The department reviews contracts across the Network.
 We recognize that you expect a timely and sometimes accelerated response to your contract request.
 In order to coordinate these requests and ensure proper handling, it is imperative that only those authorized to sign contracts do so.
-The following persons are authorized to sign contracts and agreements binding St. Luke's Health Network, Inc., Saint Luke's Hospital of Bethlehem, Pennsylvania d/b/a St. Luke's University Health Network and/or each of their affiliates and subsidiaries:
+The following persons are authorized to sign contracts and agreements binding St. Luke's Health Network, Inc. d/b/a St. Luke's University Health Network and/or its affiliates and subsidiaries:

 - Richard A. Anderson, President & Chief Executive Officer